ariakit/ariakit/packages/reakit/src/Popover/README.md

 - **`unstable_fixed`** <span title="Experimental">⚠️</span>
   <code>boolean | undefined</code>

-  TODO: Description
+  Whether or not the popover should have `position` set to `fixed`.

 - **`unstable_flip`** <span title="Experimental">⚠️</span>
   <code>boolean | undefined</code>

-  Whether or not flip the popover.
+  Flip the popover's placement when it starts to overlap its reference element.

 - **`unstable_shift`** <span title="Experimental">⚠️</span>
   <code>boolean | undefined</code>

-  Whether or not shift the popover.
+  Shift popover on the start or end of its reference element.

 - **`unstable_gutter`** <span title="Experimental">⚠️</span>
   <code>number | undefined</code>